asehmi/fastapi-wrapper-apiness/README.md

 This assumes you have an API in the Streamlit application with a database named `macro`.

+The API configuration database can be downloaded with the following URL:

+- `/download/apiness_routes_config.db`

 Alternatively, click on the `download` links which will be displayed in a list of deployed API endpoints in the Streamlit application.

+> IMPORTANT: All databases are generated in the `./sql_db` sub-folder of the main Streamlit app directory.

 ---